telerik/ajax-docs/controls/htmlchart/troubleshooting/common-issues.md

 Solution: The chart's legend consists of series' names for all series except for the pie, donut and funnel series where the items' names are used.
 You must set the **Name** property of each series/item for them to show in the legend.

-## XAxis Labels are Cluttered/Overlapping
+## XAxis Labels are Cluttered or Overlapping

-Solution: This happens when the x-axis labels are either too long, or there are many labels on the x-axis (see the left chart in**Figure 1**).
+Solution: This happens when the x-axis labels are either too long, or there are many labels on the x-axis (see the left chart in **Figure 1**).
 You can try one of the following steps (the fixed labels appearance is shown in the right chart in **Figure 1**):

 * Render every n-th label through the **XAxis.LabelsAppearance.Step** property.
 * Rotate x-axis labels to a particular angle through the **XAxis.LabelsAppearance.RotationAngle** property.